 Visit the Senior Center!

 Through an interlocal agreement with East Windsor Township, Hightstown seniors are eligible to participate in activities at the East Windsor Senior Center, located at 40 Lanning Boulevard.
 The Center offers a wide variety of activities, including bingo, crafts, card games, movies, health talks and more, as well as blood pressure screenings and regular outings.
 Lunch is available at the Center through the Mercer County Nutrition Project, and local bus transportation is offered as well.
-For more information, contact Amy Baumann, Director, at 371-7192.
+For more information, contact the Director at 371-7192.